openebs-archive/openebs-docs/docs/snapshots.md

 A storage snapshot is a set of reference markers for data at a particular point in time.
 A snapshot acts like a detailed table of contents, providing you with accessible copies of data that you can roll back to.

-OpenEBS operator will deploy following components during *openebs-operator.yaml* installation.
+OpenEBS operator will deploy following components during *openebs-operator-0.7.0.yaml* installation.

 1. A snapshot-controller
 2. a snapshot-provisioner

 A snapshot-controller, when it starts, will create a CRD for `VolumeSnapshot` and `VolumeSnapshotData` custom resources.
 It will also watch for `VolumeSnapshotresources` and take snapshots of the volumes based on the referred snapshot plugin.

-A snapshot-provisioner will be used to restore a snapshot as a new persistent volume via dynamic provisioning.
+A snapshot-provisioner will be used to restore a snapshot as a new Persistent Volume(PV) via dynamic provisioning.

 The possible operations of this feature is creating, restoring, and deleting a snapshot.

 ## Creating a Snapshot

-Before creating a snapshot, you must note down the exact name of the *PersistentVolumeClaim* for which you need to take a snapshot.
+Before creating a snapshot, you must note down the exact name of the *PersistentVolumeClaim*(PVC) for which you need to take a snapshot.
 You can get the PVC name by running following command.

 ```
 kubectl get pvc -n <namespace>